shopware5/devdocs/source/developers-guide/backend-components/detail/index.md

 indexed: true
 ---

-In the last tutorial [Shopware Backend Components - Listing](/developers-guide/backend-components/listing/) we've covered the different configuration options of the `Shopware.grid.Panel`.
+In the last tutorial we covered the [Backend Components - Listing](/developers-guide/backend-components/listing/) and the different configuration options of the `Shopware.grid.Panel`.
 In this tutorial, you'll learn the basics of the detail window and get a little example of it.
 This time, the `Shopware.model.Container` and `Shopware.window.Detail` components will be explained in more detail.

 We will take the plugin result from the last tutorial as basis for this tutorial.
-You can download this plugin here: [Download Plugin](/exampleplugins/SwagProductListing.zip)
+You can download this plugin here: [SwagProductListing.zip](/exampleplugins/SwagProductListing.zip)

 The `Shopware.window.Detail` for the detail window was implemented in `SwagProduct/Views/backend/swag_product/view/detail/window.js`.